For Bishops looking to sponsor a group in the Reconciling Mission programme

-If, as a diocesan bishop, you’re pondering questions such as these, then you’ll want to consider sponsoring a group to participate in an Anglican Peacemaking Institute (API) Reconciling Mission programme.
+If, as a diocesan bishop, you’re pondering a question such as this, then you’ll want to consider sponsoring a group to participate in an Anglican Peacemaking Institute (API) Reconciling Mission programme.
 The API Reconciling Mission process is focused on resourcing participants with a vision for mission as part of joining in God's reconciling work, marked by deep engagement with local communities, along with tools for the church to play a creative role in promoting reconciliation within society, building on the assets within local neighbourhoods.

 What would I be committing myself to?

 If you sponsor a group, you and your team will be committing yourselves to the following:

 - You, as the diocesan bishop, identifying and investing in a diverse team of four

 Over the following 18 months, your team will participate in a series of small online video conferences, with each of the other participating diocesan teams.
 These conferences are designed as action learning groups and will be facilitated by an API facilitator.
 You can expect:

 - For you or one of your senior staff to meet regularly with your team to take forward implementation and agree next steps.
-(Typically, meeting within a month of the API, then every three months.)
+(Typically, meeting within a month of the API, then every three or four months.)

-We also hope that you and your team will offer feedback to subsequent API summer schools, via short pre-recorded video interviews.
+We also hope that you and your team will offer feedback to subsequent API programmes, via short pre-recorded video interviews.
 Where possible, team members may also attend occasional gatherings of API ‘graduates’, to share stories of impact and learning.
 They will also be able to be part of an ongoing community of practice.